Blackjack Hand 14, 15 or 16

 Important Things To Consider When Having Hand 14, 15 or 16

-These are some of the trickiest hands in blackjack and as such, they are frequently misplayed.
+These are some of the trickiest hands in blackjack and, as such, they are frequently misplayed.
 Part of the confusion results from the discrepancies in strategy charts.
 The optimal playing decisions vary depending on many different factors.
 These include how many decks are in play at the table, whether or not the dealer must hit soft seventeen, and whether players have the chance to late surrender.

-All of these factors must be taken into account before you grab a basic strategy chart to take with you at the blackjack tables.
+All of these factors must be taken into account before you grab a basic strategy chart to take with you to the blackjack tables.
 What is optimal for hard totals 14 through 16 in a single-deck game may no longer be correct in multiple-deck variations.

 What are Breaking Hands

-The trouble with the so-called breaking hands 12 through hard 17 is that they invariably lose in the long term against all upcards of the dealer, including those that have higher bust rates for the house.
-Hard 14, 15, and 16 are particularly tough to approach because they lose more frequently than they win over the long haul.
+The trouble with the so-called breaking hands, 12 through hard 17, is that they invariably lose in the long term against all upcards of the dealer, including those that have higher bust rates for the house.
+Hard 14, 15 and 16 are particularly tough to approach because they lose more frequently than they win over the long haul.

 What is a player to do with these hard totals then?
 The answer is simple – trust in basic strategy and approach such underdog hands courageously by making the correct playing decisions.
 And by ‘correct’ we do not necessarily mean the ones that would secure a winning outcome.